Home Renting in Australia: A Guide for Tenants & Renters

 Need help organising your move?
 Find checklists for moving, and tips for how to organise your move, with Selectra's moving house guides

 Younger adults moving back in with their parents, students abroad leaving the cities, and changes to overseas migration and tourism have all meant that there are more vacant rentals available in the inner cities.

-|Unit: Average weekly rent||House: Average weekly rent|
+|Location||Unit: Average weekly rent||House: Average weekly rent|

 Commonwealth Rent Assistance (CRA)

-Commonwealth Rent Assistance, also known as just Rent Assistance, is a federal program where if you receive certain Centrelink payments you might also be eligible for Rent Assistance.
+Commonwealth Rent Assistance, also known as just Rent Assistance, is a federal program where if you receive certain Centrelink payments, such as low income support, you might also be eligible for Rent Assistance.

 The minimum amount needed to pay in rent varies depending on your living situation and dependent children status.
 A single individual living alone, for example, could get a maximum Rent Assistance payment of $140.80 every fortnight while a single person with 3 or more children could get up to $187.04 in Rent Assistance every fortnight.